NathStevo97/certifications-notes/kubernetes/CKAD/03_Configuration/19_Taints-and-Tolerations.md

 - Taints and tolerations are only used to restrict pod access to nodes.
 - As there are no restrictions / taints applied to the other pods, there's a chance the app could still be placed on a different node(s).
-- If wanting the pod to go to a particular node, one can utilise node affinity.
+- If wanting the pod to go to a particular node, one can utilize node affinity.

 - **Note:** A taint is automatically applied to the master node, such that no pods can be scheduled to it.
   - View it via `kubectl describe node kubemaster | grep Taint`